zsamadi/SMORE/README.md

-gMode | The method for creating the graph(options: 'delaunay', 'knn', 'epsilon') | 'delaunay' ND | Spatial dimensionality of the input data, if it's set to 0, it looks for the dimensionality of the data from input file (options:0, 2, 3) | 0 nNeighs |Number of neighbors for the knn method | 5 rEps |Epsilon radius for epsilon method of creating the graph| 50 __Generate Control Data__ shuffleMode | Shuffling method for creating the control data (options: 'shuffle', 'kernel') | 'shuffle' neighDepth | Number of neighbors for kernel shuffling method | 4
+gMode | The method for creating the graph(options: 'delaunay', 'knn', 'epsilon') | 'delaunay' ND | Spatial dimensionality of the input data, if it's set to 0, it looks for the dimensionality of the data from input file (options:0, 2, 3) | 0 nNeighs |Number of neighbors for the knn method | 5 rEps |Epsilon radius for epsilon method of creating the graph.
+If it's set to 0, the radius is computed to be 4 times the average distance from the nearest neighbor. | 0
+__Generate Control Data__
+shuffleMode | Shuffling method for creating the control data (options: 'shuffle', 'kernel') | 'shuffle' neighDepth | Number of neighbors for kernel shuffling method | 4